educastellano/p/README.md

 	todo.finish();
 	console.log(todo.done);

-And if we want to build an app following some kind of MV pattern:
+If we want to build an app following some kind of MV pattern:

 	var TodoProto = {